 What’s the first thing you do when you wake up in the morning?
 Do you roll over and hug your partner?
 Or do you grab your phone and start scrolling through social media or checking emails?

-Have you ever wondered how cell phone effects relationships?
-Or how your smartphone is ruining your relationship?
+Have you ever wondered how cell phone affects relationships?
+Or how have cell phones changed us socially?

-This habit creates real-life consequences, including different ways your phone can wreck your marriage.
+This habit creates real-life consequences, including different ways cell phones are ruining relationships or wrecking your marriage.

-However, when you spend too much time on your phone, you isolate the people around you.
+However, when you are always on your phone or spend too much time on it, you isolate the people around you causing cell phones to ruin relationships.
 As much as you may think you can multitask, brain research indicates your mind isn’t effective at switching between stimuli.

 In short, every minute you spend glued to your phone takes your attention away from your partner — not right when you’re having an awkward conversation or enjoying a romantic meal.